MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-known-issues.md

 1) Open the Store and confirm that it loads.
 2) Use the Bloom Gesture to open the menu.
+3) Attempt to open previously broken apps
-3) Tap and hold the icon of the broken app and select uninstall.
+3) If it still cannot be launched, tap and hold the icon of the broken app and select uninstall.
 4) Resinstall these apps from the store.

 If your device is still unable to load apps, you can sideload a version of the .NET Native Framework and Runtime through the download center by doing: